Studio October 7, 2024 Amy Funderburk

 Rose B. Simpson, Counterculture, 2022, at Field Farm, Williamstown, MA.
 Twelve dyed-concrete and steel sculptures with clay and cable adornments.
 Each sculpture 128 x 24 x 11 inches.
 Commissioned by Art & the Landscape, a program of The Trustees, Massachusetts.

-Descended from a matrilineal lineage of some 70 generations of clay artists, she explains that traditionally this was a woman's role, since her body itself was a vessel for building a human.
+Descended from a matrilineal lineage of some 70 generations of clay artists, she explains that traditionally this was a woman's role, since the body itself was a vessel for building a human.
 Simpson sees the landscape “as a vessel that's holding you”, while giving voice to the respect and accountability that comes with being in such a place.

 Frequently, the artist’s figures lack arms to emphasize “being” over “doing.”
 When they lack fully formed legs, Simpson wants to emphasize the vessel– a concept to which she frequently returns.